Introduction to Concepts

 Output

-The spec.output makes use the variables that individual steps output to do display useful information such a
+The spec.output can use of the outputs from the steps to do display useful information such as:

 output: